Pizza Twist Bread

 - 6 ounces shredded cheese**

-- Combine the water, egg, sugar, flours, salt, and olive oil the the bowl of your stand mixer fitted with the dough hook.
-Knead until the dough is smooth and elastic.
+- Combine the water, egg, yeast, sugar, flours, salt, and olive oil the the bowl of your stand mixer fitted with the dough hook.
+Knead until the dough is smooth and elastic. -OR- Mix in a bowl until combined, then finish kneading by hand on a lightly floured surface.

 - Cover the bowl and set aside to rise until the dough has doubled in size, about an hour.

-- Flour your work surface lightly and turn out the dough.
-Divide in half.
+- Turn dough out onto a lightly floured work surface.
+Divide dough in half.
 Form the first half into a ball, then flatten to form a disk about 10 inches in diameter.
 You can use a rolling pin, or just stretch and pat and pull it into shape.
 Try for an even thickness.

 - Sprinkle the cheese on top of the dough, leaving about an inch around the edge uncovered.
 Sprinkle the oregano on top of the cheese.